 What Happens After The Egg Retrieval?

 Moving toward an IVF cycle can be both a nervous and exciting time.
 There are multiple ultrasounds and recurrent blood work.
-It is not uncommon to feel like a pin cushion – and partially expected.
+It is not uncommon to feel like a pin cushion—and partially expected.
 Frequent ultrasounds document the progress of growing follicles.
-Images that were difficult to assess by patients, become quite pronounced as women become more familiar with the morning’s regimens.
-Much time is spent guesstimating how many follicles will translate into how many eggs and how many of these eggs would be mature and how many would fertilize.
+Images that were difficult to assess by patients become quite pronounced as women become more familiar with the morning regimens.
+Much time is spent guesstimating how many follicles will translate into how many eggs, how many of these eggs will be mature, and how many will fertilize.
 The egg retrieval turns the guessing into reality.
 But what happens after the egg retrieval?

 On the day of the retrieval, we know how many oocytes (eggs) are retrieved.
 If ICSI is ordered, the oocytes are stripped of their protective cumulus covering and then injected (and we know about maturity then); and if standard insemination is the course, sperm droplets are placed upon the eggs without the cumulus being removed (as it aides in the fertilization process).
 The next morning, the labs assess how many eggs have fertilized; the fertilized egg is now an embryo.
 These embryos are then housed in special incubators.
 The environment supporting their growth mimics the uterine environment.
 And there, we expect them to progress, undisturbed and bathed in rich growth media.